-Hopkins Public Schools has integrated STEM (Science, Technology, Engineering and Math) into its elementary, junior high and high school core curriculum.
+Hopkins Public Schools has integrated STEM (science, technology, engineering, and math) into its elementary, junior high, and high school core curriculum.
 All Hopkins students are exposed to STEM concepts starting as early as preschool and continuing throughout junior high.
-In high school, students can choose from a variety of STEM courses.
+In high school, students can choose from a variety of STEM-focused courses.

 The Hopkins School District is endorsed by the Minnesota High Tech Association for its leading efforts with STEM.